kunnaffa/Virtual-Zoom-Gesture-using-OpenCV-Python-CVZone/README.md

 # Virtual-Zoom-Gesture-using-OpenCV-Python-CVZone
 Virtual Zoom Gesture using OpenCV Python | CVZone|
 *************************************************
-1-you need to install cv2 and cvzone via pi|
+1-you need to install cv2 and cvzone via pip|
 *************************************************
 2- run the main.py file|
 *************************************************